-Your commercial property insurance offers protection for your building (if you own it), as well as everything inside of it.
+Your commercial property insurance offers protection for your building (if you own it), as well as everything inside it.
 If you sustain a property loss after a fire, a tornado, lightning, theft, vandalism, or some other covered event, this policy helps you pay to rebuild, make repairs, and replace destroyed or damaged furniture, kitchen equipment, inventory, stock like coffee cups and cutlery, and even outdoor tables, umbrellas, and lighting.

 Talk to your independent insurance agent about your need for equipment breakdown coverage.
 It protects against costs associated with the sudden and accidental breakdown of machinery and equipment.
-It pays to repair or replace the equipment as well as any business interruption costs that accompany it.
+It pays to repair or replace the equipment, as well as any business interruption costs that accompany it.

 Commercial general liability (CGL) insurance provides broad protection for third-party bodily injury and property damage claims.
-If a guest is burned by coffee that is too hot, or spoiled milk in a hot cappuccino drink causes an illness, your general liability policy pays for direct costs (medical bills, etc.) as well as attorney fees, court costs, settlements, and judgments if you are sued.
+If a guest gets burned by coffee that is too hot, or spoiled milk in a hot cappuccino drink causes an illness, your general liability policy pays for direct costs (medical bills, etc.) as well as attorney fees, court costs, settlements, and judgments if you are sued.

-General liability insurance also provides coverage for product liability, advertising liability, slander, and libel claims against your coffee shop.
+CGL insurance also provides coverage for product liability, advertising liability, slander, and libel claims against your coffee shop.